 - Protects the heart muscle cells (cardioprotective)

-Even a Q10 deficiency of 25% causes damage to the mitochondria, the tiny cell organelles that produce ATP, which can lead to a noticeable loss of energy.
-In the course of life, the body’s own production decreases continuously.
-With an increasing deficiency of Q10, the risk of disease also increases.
-One example is dementia: every brain cell has hundreds to thousands of mitochondria that depend on Q10!
+Even a Q10 deficiency of 25% can cause damage to the mitochondria, the tiny cell organelles that produce ATP, which can lead to a noticeable loss of energy.
+Over the course of a lifetime, the body’s own production steadily decreases.
+As Q10 deficiency increases, so does the risk of disease.
+One example is dementia: each brain cell has hundreds to thousands of mitochondria that rely on Q10!
 The lower the Q10 level, the greater the risk of dementia.
-Q10 also inhibits inflammation and intercepts free radicals (antioxidant), which is also important in the prevention of dementia.
+Q10 also inhibits inflammation and scavenges free radicals (antioxidant), which is additionally important in the prevention of dementia.

 Sources of coenzyme Q10